Should You Engage a Contractor or an Interior Designer For Your New Home?

 What if you are not able to afford the entire bill for your dream renovation with your current savings?

-DBS offers affordable renovation loans for homeowners with interest rates from as low as 3.88%* p.a.
+DBS offers affordable renovation loans for homeowners with interest rates starting from 5.68%* p.a.

 Loan TypeInterest Rate